Vacua, Symmetries, and Higgsing of Chern-Simons Matter Theories: Linear Chern--Simons Matter theories, CS-levels

-i.e.\ under the non-Abelian factors of the A/Coulomb branch and under one Abelian factor of the B/Higgs branch.
+i.e.\ under the non-Abelian factors of the B/Higgs branch and under one Abelian factor of the A/Coulomb branch.
 This can be seen from the Hasse diagrams in Figure~\ref{fig:abelian6nodes_Hasse}.
 On each branch, there are non-Abelian Higgsings, after which on the other branch only an Abelian Higgsing is left.
 Therefore, using \eqref{eq:rewrite_ind_term} the whole $x^2$ coefficient of \eqref{eq:abelian6nodes_index} can be rewritten as

-\item $O(t^0)$ negative terms are the $(1+[2]_v+[2]_u)_A+(2)_B$ flavour currents of \eqref{eq:global_algebra_6nodesAbelian} plus potential extra SUSY currents.
+\item $O(t^0)$ negative terms are the $(2)_A+(1+[2]_v+[2]_u)_B$ flavour currents of \eqref{eq:global_algebra_6nodesAbelian} plus potential extra SUSY currents.
 By comparison, in \eqref{eq:abelian6nodes_orderx2_rewritten} one extra SUSY current appears --- the axial $\urm(1)$ --- signalling the supersymmetry enhancement to $\Ncal=4$. \end{itemize}

 The index expansion \eqref{eq:abelian6nodes_index} also suggests that the global form of the symmetry group is

 where the $\surm(2)_u \times \surm(2)_v$ centres $\Z_2 \times \Z_2$ act on the $\urm(1)_s$ with charges $(1,1)$.